Smart Water Shut-Off Valves For Commercial Buildings: A Short Guide

 Automatic water shut-off is part of a complete leak detection system.
 In this type of solution, a small device such as a flood puck is used to detect water.
 When it senses water where it shouldn't be, it automatically tells the shut-off valve to close.
 This stops water flow automatically and prevents damage.

-To see how pre-occupied to fully occupied buildings are using water leak detection systems, see article: Detect Water Leaks And Damage At Buildings Under Construction.
+To learn how pre-occupied to fully occupied buildings are using water leak detection systems, see article: Detect Water Leaks And Damage At Buildings Under Construction.

 Matching the water shut-off solution to each building’s unique water damage risk profile is a key part of every water damage prevention strategy.
 Other factors such as whether or not the valve is battery or wall-powered and the communication network it runs on should also be considered.